-30. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision-making, and transparent reporting of financial and performance information.
-The knowledge and skills of the pension committee and pension board members is key to this process.
+33. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision-making, and transparent reporting of financial and performance information.
+The knowledge and skills of

+Pensions Committee and Pension Board members is key to this process.
 We will review, conclude and report on: